benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-overigneered-my-home-network.md

 ## Ansible

 I could maintain a manual checklist that goes from blank SD card to fully functional PiHole, but ideally, that too could be automated to prevent human error, and perhaps some day soon, allow for redundancy.
-That's where Ansible comes in.
+That's where [Ansible](https://www.ansible.com) comes in.[^2]

 There's a lot of provisioning tools out there, and you could probably be happy with many of them.
 I'd never used Ansible before, but I went with it for a few reasons: